 The yellow perch population in Fresno was negatively impacted by drought in the early 2000s due to extreme draw downs in 2001 and 2002.
-Yellow perch were not able to successfully reproduce (Table 10) and population levels were reduced (Figure 14).
-To remedy this situation, supplemental stocking of pre-spawn adult yellow perch occurred from 2001 to 2004, to increase population levels, approximately 170,000 yellow perch were transferred from Lake Mary Ronan.
-In 2003 and 2004, water levels increased, flooding shoreline vegetation, and successful spawning and recruitment of forage fish was documented (Table 10).
+Yellow perch reproduce was poor and population levels were reduced (Table 10; Figure 15).
+In 2003 and 2004, water levels increased, flooding shoreline vegetation, and successful spawning and recruitment of forage fish was observed (Table 10).
 From 2011-2019, pre-spawn yellow perch were once again stocked due to excellent spring water conditions.
-However, high densities of adult walleye (due to increases in stocking densities) limited the number of YOY yellow perch that recruit into the population, regardless of spawning conditions and reproductive success.
+However, high densities of adult walleye (due to increases in stocking densities) limited the number of YOY yellow perch that recruited into the population, regardless of spawning conditions and reproductive success.

-As soon as the supplemental stocking of yellow perch was discontinued (2005) in Fresno Reservoir, the abundance of yellow perch started to decrease, and mimicked pre-drought levels (Figure 14).
-Low water levels throughout the fall and winter months limit good rearing habitat and increases the vulnerability of YOY yellow perch to walleye and northern pike predation.
-However, nine good water years (2008-2016) created better overwinter water conditions (average reservoir elevations from October-March were approximately 10 feet higher than average), inundating littoral habitats and creating refuge areas for YOY yellow perch to successfully recruit into the population (Figure 14).
-The current yellow perch population closely mimics historical population densities and is comprised of multiple age classes (Figure 14).
+As soon as the supplemental stocking of yellow perch was discontinued (2005) in Fresno Reservoir, the abundance of yellow perch started to decrease, and mimicked pre-drought levels (Figure 15).
+Low water levels throughout the fall and winter months limit overwinter rearing habitat and increases the vulnerability of YOY yellow perch to walleye and northern pike predation.
+However, nine good water years (2008-2016) created better overwinter water conditions (average reservoir elevations from October-March were approximately 10 feet higher than average), inundating littoral habitats and creating refuge areas for YOY yellow perch to successfully recruit into the population, but yellow perch relative abundance continues to remain low (Figure 15).
+The current yellow perch population is higher than historical population densities and is comprised of multiple age classes (Figure 15).

-Figure 14. - Relative abundance, size structure, and relative weight of yellow perch collected with sinking experimental gill nets in Fresno Reservoir, 1998-2019.
+Figure 15. - Relative abundance, size structure, and relative weight of yellow perch collected with sinking experimental gill nets in Fresno Reservoir, 1998-2020.